What's the difference between a midwife and an OB?

 What if there is an emergency?

 A: Licensed midwives in the state of Florida are extensively trained and educated for every possible emergency.
 Licensed midwives have a protocol for all obstetrical emergencies and are prepared to act upon them.
-The many medications, supplies equipment, skills and knowledge that are brought to each birth allow midwives to handle many emergencies smoothly at home, and know when to transport to the closest hospital.
-Emergency hospital transfers are typically facilitated via EMS and your birth team will accompany you to transfer care if possible.
+The many medications, supplies, equipment, skills and knowledge that are brought to each birth allow midwives to handle many emergencies smoothly at home, and know when to transport to the closest hospital.
+Emergency hospital transfers are typically facilitated via EMS.

 What do midwives bring to a home birth?